 - Click Apply Now

-- Below the Project Seeker will see blurred out mentor options for this project based on the mentor's Industry Experience.
+- Below the Project Seeker will see blurred out mentor options for this project based on the mentor's Job Functions.
 Once the Project Seeker is hired, the mentors' information will appear, and they can be reached directly from the project page.